jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **AAA Services**:
     - Identification: claiming to be an identity when attempting to access a secured area or system
-    - Authentication: proving that you are that claimed identity
+    - Authentication: proving that you are that claimed identity via one or more factors (something you have, something you know, something you are)
-    - Authorization: defining the permissions (i.e. allow/grant and/or deny) of a resource and object access for a specific identity or subject
+    - Authorization: defining the needed resources, permissions (i.e. allow/grant and/or deny) to a resource, and object access for a specific identity or subject
     - Auditing: recording a log of the events and activities related to the system and subjects
-    - Accounting: (aka accountability) reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy
+    - Accounting: (aka accountability) access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy

 [1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)

-- **Security governance**: the collection of practices related to supporting, evaluating, defining, and directing the security efforts of an organization
+- **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
   - There are numerous security frameworks and governance guidelines, including the National Institute of Standards and Technology (NIST) SP 800-53 and SP 800-100
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time